Avoid pairing navy chinos with the navy blazer in the beginner guide unless the shades and textures are intentionally distinct.

 Navy-on-navy can look like a failed suit rather than deliberate separates.

-A Presbyterian Style Guide
+A Sunday Style Guide

 One complete outfit, worn well.
 This alone will serve you faithfully while the rest waits.

-A second shirt, a second trouser, a second tie — and the combinations begin to multiply.
+A second shirt, a second trouser, a second tie, and the combinations begin to multiply.

 The gray blazer doubles what your closet can do.